Permian–Triassic extinction event: Siberian Traps

+These extremely high atmospheric carbon dioxide concentrations persisted over a long period.
+The position and alignment of Pangaea at the time made the inorganic carbon cycle very inefficient at burying carbon.
+In a 2020 paper, scientists reconstructed the mechanisms that led to the extinction event in a biogeochemical model, showed the consequences of the greenhouse effect on the marine environment, and concluded that the mass extinction can be traced back to volcanic CO_{2} emissions.
+Evidence also points to volcanic combustion of underground fossil fuel deposits, based on paired coronene-mercury spikes coinciding with geographically widespread mercury anomalies and the rise in isotopically light carbon.
+Te/Th values increase twentyfold over the PTME, further indicating it was concomitant with extreme volcanism.
+A major volcanogenic influx of isotopically light zinc from the Siberian Traps has also been recorded, further confirming that volcanism was contemporary with the PTME.

-The Siberian Traps had unusual features that made them even more dangerous.
-The Siberian Traps eruptions released sulphur-rich volatiles that caused dust clouds and the formation of acid aerosols, which would have blocked out sunlight and thus disrupted photosynthesis both on land and in the photic zone of the ocean, causing food chains to collapse.
-These volcanic outbursts of sulphur also induced brief but severe global cooling that interrupted the broader trend of rapid global warming, leading to glacio-eustatic sea level fall.
+The Siberian Traps eruptions had unusual features that made them even more dangerous.
+The Siberian lithosphere is rich in halogens extremely destructive to the ozone layer, and evidence from subcontinental lithospheric xenoliths indicates that as much as 70% of their halogen content was released into the atmosphere.
+Around 18 teratonnes of hydrochloric acid were emitted, along with sulphur-rich volatiles that caused dust clouds and acid aerosols, which would have blocked out sunlight and disrupted photosynthesis on land and in the photic zone of the ocean, causing food chains to collapse.
+These volcanic outbursts of sulphur also induced brief but severe global cooling punctuating the broader trend of rapid global warming, with glacio-eustatic sea level fall.
+However, the briefness of these cold events makes them unlikely to have been a significant kill mechanism.

 The eruptions may also have caused acid rain as the aerosols washed out of the atmosphere.
-That may have killed land plants and mollusks and planktonic organisms which had calcium carbonate shells.
+That may have killed land plants and mollusks and planktonic organisms with calcium carbonate shells.
 Pure flood basalts produce fluid, low-viscosity lava, and do not hurl debris into the atmosphere.
-It appears, however, that 20% of the output of the Siberian Traps eruptions was pyroclastic (consisted of ash and other debris thrown high into the atmosphere), increasing the short-term cooling effect.
-When all of the dust and ash clouds and aerosols washed out of the atmosphere, the excess carbon dioxide emitted by the Siberian Traps would have remained and global warming would have proceeded without any mitigating effects.
+It appears, however, that 20% of the output of the Siberian Traps eruptions was pyroclastic ash thrown high into the atmosphere, increasing the short-term cooling effect.
+When this had washed out of the atmosphere, the excess carbon dioxide would have remained and global warming would have proceeded unchecked.